aedart/athenaeum/docs/archive/current/dto/README.md

 ## When to use this

-* When you need to encapsulate data that needs to be communicated between systems and or component instances
+* When you need to encapsulate data that needs to be communicated between two or more systems, services or components.

 ::: warning A word of caution
 Using DTOs will increase the complexity of your project.